 - Equity: includes the sums invested by the shareholders or business owners and the cumulative profits and losses of the business to date (called retained earnings).
 It is a proxy for the value of the owner's stake in the business.

-Examining the balance sheet is important for lenders, investors, or other stakeholders who are interested in assessing your edible seaweeds farm's liquidity and solvency:
+Examining the balance sheet is important for lenders, investors, or other stakeholders who are interested in assessing your edible seaweed farm's liquidity and solvency:

 - Liquidity: assesses whether or not your business has sufficient cash and short-term assets to honour its liabilities due over the next 12 months.
 It is a short-term focus.